 Depending on the state, background checks are conducted either by the Federal Bureau of Investigation or a state or local office, or a combination of the two.
 If a state or local office performs the check, examiners will run the customer’s information through state databases in addition to NICS.

 The number of NICS checks has ballooned since launching in November 1998.
 In 1999, NICS’s first full year in operation, the system processed more than 9.1 million checks.
-Last year, it processed more than 23.1 million, a 154 percent increase.
+Last year, it processed more than 26 million.

 Ok, so who doesn’t pass a background check?